Oct 16, 2011

 As a writer of young adult novels, I’m sometimes amused by the fear that these articles seem to express.
 Books: So powerful!
 So influential — possibly in horrible ways!
 And yet, of course they can be.
 That’s why they’re so wonderful.

 On the other hand, these articles often express a snobbery about YA that is a bit more difficult to brush off.
 YA books: So trashy!
 So poorly written!
 So simplistic!
-Though yes, of course that can be true, too.2
+Though yes, of course that can be true, too. ((I want to note that it can be true of all fiction.
+Plenty of adult fiction is trashy, poorly written, and simplistic.
+But somehow that’s accepted as obvious, whereas YA is often held up to a higher “moral” standard.))

 What frustrates me about this whole debate, I think, are the assumptions that people who don’t read YA make.
 I get this not only in these articles (which are, at least, not personal), but in person.
 I’ve had good friends say to me, “I tried to read Ash, but it was so hard!
-I thought books for teens were supposed to be easy to read!”3 I’ve had other friends look at me in bewilderment when they realize my books are young adult novels.
+I thought books for teens were supposed to be easy to read!” ((I don’t actually mind that my friend said this to me, though it was startling.
+She’s a really good friend.))
+I’ve had other friends look at me in bewilderment when they realize my books are young adult novels.
 I can practically see all their assumptions whirling through their mind: These books are for teens, so I probably won’t be interested.
 They’re probably dumbed down and not worth it.
 What is my friend doing writing for teens, anyway?
 She’s better than that!

 As a writer, my own path to young adult fiction was an unexpected one.
 Some stereotypes about YA fiction are based on the idea that a YA novelist is deeply nostalgic for her teen years and wants to relive them through fiction.